sskibin22/My-malloc-Project/README.md

         -> Given a pointer p returned from malloc(), the bytes immediately preceding p should compose a valid header.
 Test 1 of the normal_ops() function in basic_tests.c checks this by using malloc() to request two pointers (p and q) to chunks of memory.
 We cast p and q to be pointers to headers (more precisely, pointers to header_t).
 Applying pointer artihmetic, we assume that (p - 1) and (q - 1) are headers and reference their size and alloc members, which respectively store the size requested (in bytes) and a 0/1 indicator of whether the memory chunk is allocated.
 A successful test finds the correct values in these locations.
 Test 1 prints to screen a message that concludes with PASS if this condition is met, FAIL otherwise.

-    d) malloc() should return first available exact fitting chunk (if one exists) and not split the fitted chunk, but rather return a pointer to the exact fitting chunk and sets its allocated flag to true(1)
+    d) malloc() should return first available exact fitting chunk (if one exists) and not split the fitted chunk, but rather return a pointer to the exact fitting chunk and set its allocated flag to true(1)

         -> call malloc(n) 2 times, free a pointer from the first call to malloc(n), call a new malloc(n).
 Use print_LL_table() to view nodes in memory and ensure the new call to malloc(n) was fitted into the first chunk with a payload of size n.